bdunderscore/modular-avatar/docs/docs/reference/merge-armature.md

 Since Merge Animator will attempt to match bones by name, just attaching it won't always work to make an outfit designed for one avatar work with another avatar.
 You can click the "Adjust bone names to match target" button to attempt to rename bones in the outfit to match the base avatar it's currently attached to.
 This will be done automatically if you added the Merge Armature component using the "Setup Outfit" menu item.

+## Avoid name collisions

+Although merge armature merges bones that have names matching ones on the merge target, by default any _newly added_ bones that are unique to this new merged asset will have their names changed.
+This helps avoid conflicting with other assets that also use merge armature, and which happen to have chosen the same bone name.

+In some special circumstances, it can be helpful to disable this behavior.
+In those cases, you can uncheck the "avoid name collisions" box.